- History and News

 to practice and celebrate the Alutiiq language.

-Alutiiq Elders from around Kodiak Island meet each week with Alutiiq language instructors and learners to review teaching resources, practice lesson content, and edit songs, stories and other instructional resources.
-All learners and speakers are welcome to sit in on the discussions, but be prepared for sustained Alutiiq conversation, as total immersion in Alutiiq is the goal of this session.
+Alutiiq Elders meet each week to review teaching resources, practice lesson content, and edit songs, stories and other instructional resources.
+All learners and speakers are welcome to sit in on the discussions.
+Please call the Alutiiq Museum for up to date information at (844) 425-8844.

 Afognak After School Program

-Scheduled for each fall and spring and available to local Native students ages 7-10 years old, to come and participate in the After School Alutiiq Language Program (“Uswillraraat Qipayaat”).
+Scheduled for each fall and spring and available to local Native students ages 7-10 years old, to participate in the After School Alutiiq Language Program (“Uswillraraat Qipayaat”).
 Students will learn about the Alutiiq culture and learn to speak the Alutiiq language, taught by local Alutiiq language teacher Susan Malutin.
 Please call Denise Malutin at 486-6357 for more information to sign up at Native Village of Afognak.
-The current session is held Wednesdays after school, from February 27, 2013 to April 17, 2013.

 Summer Camp, June-August on Afognak Island (Registration required)